 There are such a wide range of experiences to enjoy when you visit Germany.
 Quaint villages to explore, culture to experience, history to discover and good food and wine to sample.
 There are a few things we have learned on our travels that may save you time, money and make your trip more enjoyable the next time you visit Germany.

-We found Lonely Planet Germany (Travel Guide) very useful when planning our trip to Germany.
+We found Germany Travel Guides available on Amazon very useful when planning our trip to Germany.

 - English is spoken in the major towns, however it would be useful to have a little German if visiting the more rural areas.
 Book in for a travel German class before you leave – it is not only fun, but may just help you when you visit Germany.

-- Lonely Planet German Phrasebook & Dictionary available from Amazon can be useful for your trip to Germany
+- German Phrase Book available from Amazon can be useful for your trip to Germany

 - The Euro is the currency in Germany.
 Either purchase your cash before you leave or load onto a travel card.
 Changing currency at the airport can be hugely expensive.